 Success is also highly dependent on your mindset.
 Authentic health is a long-term play.
 If your mind is hyper-focused on weight and that’s your only core goal, you’re highly likely to abandon authentic approaches and gravitate toward band-aid protocols that promise a quick fix.

-An overview of the “ANTI” model
+How to Start Eating Healthy: An Overview of the “ANTI” model